dianatamas/Getting-and-Cleaning-Data-Exercise/README.md

 1. Download the UCI HAR Dataset folder
 2. In RStudio, set the working directory in the parent folder of UCI HAR Dataset
+3. Ensure you have installed and imported the dplyr library

 ### run_analysis function
 This is the main function to call in order to perform the transformations.